-Nestled in the heart of midtown, the Daily News Building was once the center of the news world, housing newspapers as well as TV and radio stations.
-Named for it’s main tenant, at the time of completion, The Daily News had the largest circulation of any newspaper in America.
+In the heart of midtown, the Art Deco Daily News Building was once the center of the news world, housing newspapers as well as TV and radio stations.

 This week, the downtown doodler sketched an archidoodle of the Art Deco brass door of the midtown New Yorker Hotel.

 Wyndham's New Yorker Hotel in midtown New York City went from being a celebrity hotspot to church housing, and is now a destination for "business travelers."

 The American International Building (AIG) at 70 Pine Street downtown was built in the Great Depression and was once the tallest building downtown.

 This week’s archidoodle is a “remix” of the French Building illustration created by the Downtown Doodler in November.